joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/sorting-algorithms/README.md

 ### Setting intent

-> Determine, as a class what the intent of today should be
+> Determine, as a class, what the intent of today should be

 ## Trivia Questions